 - Other i.e. not prescribed by a professor

-“Required” and “Recommended” materials are those that are prescribed by professors for the courses they teach, and described as either required or recommended for the course.
-This is done either in the course syllabus or in writing addressed directly to LAS by the professor.
+“Required” and “Recommended” materials are those that are prescribed by professors for the courses they teach, and cited as such in the syllabus.
 Other readings are materials that the student has selected for the purpose of writing an essay or thesis.

-Readings posted in Moodle in a PDF format should already be accessible to the student and are therefore not eligible for transcription.
-If the material posted by the professor not be accessible, the student should notify the professor.
-LAS does not have access to student’s Moodle accounts and is not involved in converting this material to a Kurzweil format.
+Readings posted in eClass in a PDF format should already be accessible to the student and are therefore not eligible for transcription.
+If the material posted by the professor is not accessible, the student should firstly notify the professor.
+LAS does not have access to student’s eClass accounts..

 - Students must identify and communicate which readings need to be supplied.

-- All items listed on the syllabus as required reading, which are in the library catalogue, will be supplied by the library in PDF format, via Papyrus.
+- All items listed on the syllabus as required reading, and available in the library catalogue, will be supplied by the library in PDF and/or EPUB formats, via Papyrus.

-- All articles listed on the syllabus as required reading which are available online in PDF format are the student’s responsibility to access directly from the library.
-Exceptions will involve students communicating with their CDS Counsellors and providing LAS with an accommodation letter.
+- All articles listed on the syllabus as required reading which are available online in PDF format are the student’s responsibility to access directly from the library catalogue.
+Exceptions will involve students communicating with their SAS counsellors and providing LAS with an accommodation referral.

 - Requests for books listed on the syllabus as recommended reading and identified by the student as necessary require approval by LAS staff.